 OEMs have attempted to use claims of intellectual property infringement against manufacturers and distributors of aftermarket products to restrict or eliminate the sale of aftermarket products that are the subject of the claims.
 The OEMs have brought such claims in federal court and with the United States International Trade Commission.
 We have received in the past, and we anticipate we may in the future receive, communications alleging that certain products we sell infringe the patents, copyrights, trademarks and trade names or other intellectual property rights of OEMs or other third parties.
-For instance, after approximately three and a half years of litigation and related costs and expenses, on April 16, 2009, we entered into a settlement agreement with Ford Motor Company and Ford Global Technologies, LLC that ended the two legal actions that were initiated by Ford against us related to claims of intellectual property infringement.
+For instance, after approximately three and a half years of litigation and related costs and expenses, on April 16, 2009, we entered into a settlement agreement with Ford Motor Company and Ford Global Technologies, LLC that ended the two legal actions that were initiated by Ford against us related to claims of patent infringement.
 The United States Patent and Trademark Office records indicate that OEMs are seeking and obtaining more design patents and trademarks then they have in the past.
-To the extent that the OEMs are successful with obtaining and enforcing their intellectual proprtry rights, we could be restricted or prohibited from selling certain aftermarket products which could have an adverse effect on our business.
-Infringement claims could also result in increased costs of doing business arising from increased legal expenses, adverse judgments or settlements or changes to our business practices required to settle such claims or satisfy any judgments.
-Litigation or regulatory enforcement could result in interpretations of the law that require us to change our business practices or otherwise increase our costs and harm our business.
+During the past year, for example, the CBP has alleged that certain repair grilles imported by the Company are counterfeit and infringe on trademarks registered by OEMs.
+While the Company does not believe the trademarks are enforceable against it, the Company has ceased importing certain automotive grilles to avoid disruption to its supply chain.
+If the Company cannot work out a settlement with CBP, or otherwise locate a cost effective alternative to acquire certain aftermarket grilles, we may be unable to sell some of this product category which may result in a decline in revenue.
+In addition, to the extent that the OEMs are successful in obtaining and enforcing other intellectual property rights, we could be restricted or prohibited from selling other aftermarket products which could have an adverse effect on our business.
+Infringement claims could also result in increased costs of doing business arising from new importing requirements, increased port and carrier fees and legal expenses, adverse judgments or settlements or changes to our business practices required to settle such claims or satisfy any judgments.
+For example, during fiscal 2018 we incurred approximately \$5,046 of port and carrier fees and legal expenses attributable to CBP's wrongful seizures and the Company's litigation with CBP.
+Litigation or regulatory enforcement could also result in interpretations of the law that require us to change our business practices or otherwise increase our costs and harm our business.
 We may not maintain sufficient insurance coverage to cover the types of claims that could be asserted.
 If a successful claim were brought against us, it could expose us to significant liability.